Job Openings

 Requirements

-• Bachelor’s degree or equivalent professional work experience required.
+• A bachelor’s degree or equivalent professional work experience is required.

-• Personal experience with a child in the NICU is required, must be a NICU Parent.
+• Personal experience with a child in the NICU is required: must be a NICU parent or have had a perinatal bereavement experience with your child.

 • Certification in peer support by the State of Texas, or willingness to complete peer support training (virtual or in person) within the first 90 days, as well as completion of state certification process.